The Berkeley Well-Being Institute

 How intrapersonal learners can increase well-being:

-Intrapersonal learners may benefit from alone-time spent on self-reflection, journaling, or reading self-help or psychology books.
+Intrapersonal learners may benefit from alone-time spent on self-reflection, daily journaling, or reading self-help or psychology books.

 8. Naturalistic Learner